 After that, things became a lot easier.
 There’s something very powerful in that game-over moment and even if I did blunder around for a while trying to figure out how to find the right sort of help, at least I’d asked for it and at least I finally knew I needed it.
 Perhaps the biggest thing was to cure myself of the belief that if I just stopped being lazy I could hear as well as the rest of the world.
 I had found people who gave me the tools I needed to reconstruct myself.
 If darkness worked slowly then love, it turned out, worked at the speed of light.

-This has been adapted from Sound: A Memoir of Hearing Lost and Found, which will be published October 2 from Greystone Press.
+This has been adapted from Sound: A Memoir of Hearing Lost and Found, from Greystone Press.